College students with food allergies share their experiences with dining halls, dorms and roommates.

-Heading off to college with food allergies requires plenty of preparation and planning for the first year to be successful.
-At Allergic Living, we sought out students with at least a year of college under their belts and asked them to share first-hand experiences, from dining in campus cafeterias to educating roommates about keeping an allergy-friendly space.
+Heading off to university with food allergies requires plenty of preparation and planning for the first year to be successful.
+At Allergic Living, we sought out college students with at least a freshman year under their belts.
+We asked them to share first-hand experiences, from eating in the campus dining hall to educating roommates about keeping an allergy-friendly space.

 Yet all the students speak of enjoying the college experience.
 A common theme was that food allergies should not hold you back from anything – including living in the dorm.